-Avoid long lines and bad weather.
+Avoid standing in line, long waits and bad weather.
 You can take all the time you need when you fill out your ballot at home — no need to rush or be late for work.

 Please click on the link below to start receiving your "Vote By Mail" ballots delivered to your home!